 - Can readily be altered by the user to intercept cellular communications.

-- May be equipped with decoders that convert digital transmissions to analog voice audio.
+- May be modified to convert digital transmissions to analog voice audio.

 It is illegal to manufacture, import, sell or lease such unauthorized equipment in the United States.